KJWilliamson/vent-simulator/README.md

-# vent-simulator

-HTML, CSS, Javascript
+## Praise or vent simulator.
+Web app simulates when someone is really mad at you or happy with you.
+Built with HTML, CSS, and Javascript.

-Need a small tweak for mobile
+* Need a small tweak for mobile

 https://vent-simulator.netlify.app/